sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 ## Conclusions

 The most obvious conclusion that can be drawn is that, for most cases we've been looking at, Golang is a phenomenal tool.
-The miniscule memory footprint and phenomenal all-around performance is wonderful to work with - it's as popular as it is for a reason.
+The minuscule memory footprint and phenomenal all-around performance is wonderful to work with - it's as popular as it is for a reason.
 And there's a reason my profiler is written in it.
 The benefits of "truly" compiled languages, like Golang and Swift, are substantial, especially these days when Software is written with so much bloat.
 The parallelism techniques that